-In this case, you report the energy efficiency measures to the ePortal (eLoket) by 5 December 2019.
+In this case, you report the energy efficiency measures to ePortal by 5 December 2019.

 What does it entail?

-If the notification obligation applies to your organisation, you are required to report which energy efficiency measures you have taken to the ePortal on RVO.nl by 1 July 2019.
+If the notification obligation applies to your organisation, you had to report which energy efficiency measures you have taken to ePortal by 1 July 2019.

 As a point of departure, you use the Recognised Energy Efficiency Measures List (EML) for your business sector.
 This list contains energy efficiency measures which have a payback period of 5 years or less.
 An EML has been drafted for 19 business sectors.
 Reporting the energy efficiency notification obligation has been available since 28 February 2019 on ePortal on RVO.nl.